 What is a Digital License?

 When Windows 10 is activated for the first time, that device gets a valid digital license for the activated edition, for the lifetime of that device.
-However, its hardware ID (HID) must remain the same (no major hardware changes).
+However, its hardware ID (HWID) must remain the same (no major hardware changes).
 Microsoft has 15 different hardware IDs to be used in various scenarios, the one that determines if a digital license on a device is valid is hardware ID 3.
 See the full list: Specifying Hardware IDs for a Computer.

-Notice that disk drives are not included in the HID.
+Notice that disk drives are not included in the HWID.
 This means that a user is free to replace an HDD or SSD without losing his or her Windows 10 license.
 That said, a digital license is edition specific, but not language, version or bit architecture specific.
 You can replace your HDD containing a licensed 64-bit Windows 10 Pro version 1809 in English, and install a 32-bit Windows 10 Pro version 1909 in Swedish on a new HDD.
-Windows 10 will be automatically activated, based on the HID and the existing digital license.
+Windows 10 will be automatically activated, based on the HWID and the existing digital license.

 Taking care of Digital Licenses